boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #riss-rate2 title="An Example of Handling of Replayed Initial Subscription" artwork-align="center"}

 Suppose now that the xTR deletes it subscription.
-An attacker may replay valida Map-Request messages that were used for subscription or updates.
+An attacker may replay valid Map-Request messages that were used for subscription or updates.
 These messages can't be detected by the Map-Server as being replay messages.
-The attacker may vary the source IP address of the Map-Request to trigger as many Map-Notifies sent to other xTRs.These Map-Notify messages will be ignored by the xTR as they don't have any matching state.
+The attacker may vary the source IP address of the Map-Request to trigger as many Map-Notifies sent to other xTRs.
+These Map-Notify messages will be ignored by the xTR as they don't have any matching state.

 ~~~~ aasvg
 +---+                                              +----+